Proof that wallets can be louder than words.

 - Why: abuse of power and political controversy

-Just last month, #BoycottAmazon and #BoycottWapo spread on social media after Jeff Bezos, owner of both Amazon and The Washington Post (WaPo), interfered in the newspaper.
+The hashtags #BoycottAmazon and #BoycottWapo spread on social media after Jeff Bezos, owner of both Amazon and The Washington Post (WaPo), interfered in the newspaper’s editorial stance.
 WaPo was ready to publish an endorsement for Democratic candidate Kamala Harris in the final weeks leading up to the US presidential elections.
 And then, Bezos pulled the plug.

 Critics accused the billionaire of undermining journalistic independence to protect his personal or corporate interests, sparking calls for a boycott.
 The incident highlighted long-standing concerns about the concentration of power and influence in the hands of tech billionaires.
 Ring any bells?